calmond1/DeployDockerWithSystemd/README.md

 ## Copy the compose file
 - Copy the application's docker compose file into this folder you want to run as a systemd service
+  - In this example the Jenkins deployment is customized to control docker on the host, so the Dockerfile is also needed in the same folder

 ## Enable and start the service
 - Turn the service on and start it with the following command: